 But first, we will have to explore personality theory.
 To keep this post from becoming unwieldy, we are going to assume that you already have a basic understanding of the Myers-Briggs personality classification system and that you know your own type.

 Our time management system will build on the cognitive stack theory:

 - The dominant function is your primary strength.
 This is what you do best and what you should spend the most time on.

 - The auxiliary function is your “right-hand man,” as it were.
 For introverts, it provides a way to connect with the outside world; for extroverts, it gives access to the inner world.
 While many people subconsciously try to avoid developing the auxiliary, it is necessary for being a balanced person.

 - The tertiary function operates best in the subconscious.
-It tends to display under stress, but it can also provide perspective and balance.
-Occasional use of the tertiary in a lighthearted way can provide an additional, enjoyable dimension to our lives.
+It can display under stress, but it can also provide perspective and balance.
+Occasional use of the tertiary (particularly in a lighthearted way) provides an additional, enjoyable dimension to our lives.

 - The inferior function has a rather unique role.
 On the one hand, it is something we tend to display under stress.
-On the other hand, it is also something we tend to seek for completeness.
+On the other hand, it is also something we tend to seek for completeness and meaning.
 The inferior probably should come into play in our daily lives for balance, but for short periods of time and mostly for recreation.
 The inferior is the least-developed function in the stack, and therefore can lead to immature decision-making.